The Stealth Coup: US Democracy Fades As WTO Seizes Control For Multinational (Transnational) Corporations...

 Power, quite simply, has been shifting to major financial institutions

-.
+and multinational corporations.
 In the Federal Reserve system, which

 operates behind closed doors, controls its own funds and is independent